ExplorViz-Archive/landscape-service/README.md

 - Package structures
 - Classes and methods

-Structural information are in contrast to dynamical information describing call-relationships between entities.
+In contrast to dynamical information, structural information describe relationships between structural entities.
-Each record is transformed into an internal data structure ([LandscapeRecord](src/main/avro/landscaperecord.avsc)) and persisted into a Cassandra database for further access.
+Each incoming `SpanStructure` is transformed into an internal data structure ([LandscapeRecord](src/main/avro/landscaperecord.avsc)) and persisted into a Cassandra database.

 ### Providing Landscape Graphs